sougata-github/ai-chat-app/README.md

   - Render chats which are not `archived=true (server-side)`
   - Create modal global store for opening and closing of dialogs using zustand

-- /chat page

-  - A list of recommended chat ideas, clicking on which should populate text-area with that prompt
-  - A TextArea (within form) (sticky at bottom) which if has some input should not render any suggestions mentioned above
-  - Send button disabled if no characters or when limit is reached or response is being streamed
-  - Textarea (chat-input component) will have send button and multiple ai models listed in dropdown (persist the client side model state using jotai or zustand, this info will be sent to vercel-ai sdk on the backend) (future: searchmode, attach files, mcp tools like fetch weather in real time)
-  - TextArea will also have image-generation mode toggle (that will enable image-generation based on toggle state in vercel ai sdk llm call)
-  - Clicking on Submit will trigger chat.create() which is same as message.create but with no chatId.
-This procedure will:
-    - Rate limit check
-    - Create chat (with name "New Chat")
-    - Create user Message
-    - Stream response from LLM
-    - Another LLM call to summarise response into a title
-    - Update newly created chat with summarised title
-    - Create ai message record
-    - Update user message with responseId (ai message)
-    - Return chat
-  - On Frontend, invalidate chat.getMany, route to `/chat/chatId` (router.push)

 - /chat/chatId dynamic route -> ChatMessage + ChatInput

-  - Infinite loading of messages (createdAt: asc) (prefetched on server and then hydrated on client) (void trpc.messages.getMany.prefecthInfinite({
-    limit, chatId (from params)
-    }))
-  - UseScroll to scroll into view on mount
-  - Should have enough padding bottom at the end
-  - Page will consist of multiple `ChatMessage` components (responsible for displaying prompt/response based on variant (either user or ai))
-  - When user submits their prompt, useSubscription creates a message record and a ChatMessage component is appended (optimistic ui)
-  - A loading indicator when response is getting ready and then rendering the response from LLM in chunks (streaming) (Another ChatMessage component)
   - Flow:
     - User Message (useSubscription) (optimistic ui update)
     - Server-side rate limit check (sending bad request and displaying toast on frontend)